An Epic Guide To LA's 25 Most Epic Breakfast Burrito Spots

 Tirsa's - The Noa Noa

 Known for its tasty and colorful creations, Tirsa's is a Mexican restaurant that puts a unique spin on classic recipes.
 The Noa Noa breakfast burrito is a perfect example.
-It contains grilled chicken, soyrizo, beans, hashbrowns and eggs.
-Why chicken and soyrizo?
+It contains turkey bacon, soyrizo, beans, hashbrowns and eggs.
+Why turkey bacon and soyrizo?
 Isn't that overkill?
-You might think so but the combo results in a spicy, fragrant filling that resembles chorizo.
+You might think so but the combo results in a spicy, fragrant filling.
 Bonus points for searing the burrito on a plancha, which as legend has it, seals in the flavors.

 701 W. Cesar E. Chavez Ave., Ste 108, Chinatown

 Piroshki Bakery Bros Cafe - breakfast burrito with beef and avocado

 This French/Russian bakery got Insta famous for a breakfast burrito stuffed with the same ground beef mixture it uses in its piroshkis.
 It's also loaded with eggs, avocado, fistfuls of cheese, a moderately spicy aioli and, if you want it, bacon.
 Trust me, you want it.
 Does ground beef for breakfast sound weird to you?
 It did to me.
 But after a few bites, I realized it has the same crumbly texture as chorizo.
 The result is a tornado of spiced beef and cheese with creamy avocado.
 Also, this thing is massive.
 When you go to the Piroshki Bakery Bros, definitely bring a friend.

 6005 Vineland Ave., Unit 106, North Hollywood.